Anthony-Bible/password-exchange/ReadMe.md

 ---

 ### Features
-1. Send message to both users.
+1. [planned] Send message to both users.
-2. Remind users after a day of not opening
+2. [planned] Remind users after a day of not opening
-3. Get notifications of the following
+3. [planned] Get notifications of the following
    a. email opened, page visited, Page viewed
-3. Expire after 7 days or 1 hour after viewing
+3. [planned] Expire after 7 days or 1 hour after viewing
    a.
 In the future this will be configurable